tkchafin/resistnet/README.md

 source ./riverscape/bin/activate
 ```

-If you do not have the [R](https://www.r-project.org/) and [Julia](https://julialang.org/) programming languages installed on you systems, you can install them directly into your Python virtual environment like so.
-Note that you can also use pre-compiled binaries, but for the sake of completion I will here show how to compile them from source.
+If you do not have the [R](https://www.r-project.org/) and [Julia](https://julialang.org/) programming languages installed on you can install them directly into your new virtual environment like so.
+If on Mac you could use homebrew, or if on a Linux machine with root privileges you could use apt-get, but for the sake of completion I will here show how to compile them from source.

 ```
 cd ~/python_venv/riverscape
 #go to https://julialang.org/downloads/ if you want a pre-compiled binary
-#NOTE: On a Redhat Linux HPC, I could only get the LTS v1.0.5 to work
+#NOTE: On a CentOS Linux HPC, I could only get the LTS v1.0.5 to work
 git clone git://github.com/JuliaLang/julia.git
 cd julia
 make